Cherry Winkle Moore, MFA, MDiv

 I wrote this letter to my son after he and I visited a church a couple of years ago.
 I wanted him to understand certain opinions I hold.
 Now I share them with you.
 Dear Son, Here are some thoughts on the Affirmation of Faith at the website of the church we visited...read more

 Artist's Retreat, 2011.
 Ian Cron asked us to go experience water and come back in about twenty minutes.
 This happened.
 It's taken me six years to share it.
 ANN’S FOUNTAIN Go to water, he says.
 Listen to the water.
 Look at the water.
-I go to the...read more
+I go to the fountain by the...read more

 I attended a spiritual retreat.
 At the first meeting the leader passed out index cards.
 Each one had a different scripture reference.
 “Throughout this retreat these verses will be ‘yours.’
 Whenever we have quiet times, meditate on these verses.”
-My...read more
+My verses were...read more

 The Beginning of this Painting Every year in the week before Easter some churches in Houston sponsor an open art exhibit with a theme from the life of Christ.
 In 2015 the theme was “Redemption.”
-I...read more
+I spent a long time trying to come up with an image...read more

 I am from the King James Bible and the Singer Sewing Machine and the '52 Chevy.
 I am from the hand-built house with a smokey fireplace, an outhouse, a grand piano, and hollyhocks by the front door.
 I am from catching fireflies in the evening and snapping string...read more